masontm-coder/themasontm/README.md

 # themasontm
-Not that I trademarked "Mason" or maybe just not yet!
+Not that I trademarked "Mason" or maybe it's just not yet!